-Working through some 3250 Google search results, near 2400 quotes, items or 'records' after on researchers' expectations for the future were brought together.
+Working through some 3650 Google search results over the years, near 2600 quotes, items or 'records' on researchers' expectations for the future were brought together.

-Observe the unfolding of the future by reading in the appendixes either by topic through a number of decades, or by decade.
+Observe the unfolding of the future by reading in the appendices either by topic through a number of decades, or by decade.
 One can also "cross table" two or more topics in the same way: by reading.

-Bottom line: the choices of proverbial today leads to options tomorrow and to different futures the day after tomorrow!
 Two last remarks.
-One is: adopt an open mind about the future and happily expect the unexpected.
-Two is: do not be surprised if some predictions -or denials-arrive way sooner than expected.
+One: adopt an open mind about the future and happily expect the unexpected (there is a file Absurd Futures).
+Two: do not be surprised if some predictions -or denials- arrive way sooner than expected, or do not happen at all (there is a file Famous Past Expectations for that ;-).